 About the Meeting

 Summer and flat racing go hand in hand.
-For many racing fans there is nothing quite like enjoying the sun whilst taking in a selection of top class racing and hopefully winning some money from the bookies.
+For many racing fans there is nothing quite like enjoying the sun whilst taking in a selection of top class racing and hopefully winning a few bets.
 When it comes to summer time there is nothing quite like Glorious Goodwood.

 Set in West Sussex, just north of Chichester, Goodwood Racecourse is a stunning place at all times of the year but never is it more resplendent than late July/early August when Glorious Goodwood (officially the Qatar Goodwood Festival) takes place.
 As well as everything that goes along with it, the five day meeting includes a host of top class horse races including prestigious Group level races and some ultra-competitive handicaps.